The-Hack-Pack/uga-scs-competitive-hacking.github.io/docs/CTF/ugahacks10/radio.md

 ## Challenge

 We've intercepted a message between two Radio stations regarding the upcoming album release of a famous band.
 Can you determine who the band is?
-(Please wrap all solutions within a ‘scs{}’ wrapper)
+(Please wrap your answer like such: scs\{answer\})

 <audio controls>
-  <source src="./assets/radio.wav" type="audio/wav"></source>
+  <source src="/assets/ugahacks10/radio.wav" type="audio/wav"></source>
 </audio>
 If the browser-based audio doesn't play: [Download Audio](./assets/radio.wav)